fishdan/linkmaker/readme.txt

 == Upgrade Notice ==

-= 0.1.7 =
+= 0.1.8 =
-Ensures WordPress.org compatibility mode is active and the release ZIP is correctly named.
+Confirms ownership contact email on the fishdan.com domain and updates the packaged release.